-There’s something to be said for understanding the fundamentals of what you’re doing.
+There’s nothing like understanding the fundamentals of what you’re doing or the tools you’re using.

 Each player is playing their own game, and it’s not working.
 Frustrating, isn’t it?

-Just like a starting NFL player, understanding the fundamentals of a job -- and the tools of the trade -- matters.
-The same goes for a home inspector conducting a moisture survey.
+Just like a starting NFL player, understanding the fundamentals of a job – and the tools of the trade – matters.
+The same goes for those conducting a home moisture survey.

 The MVP of equipment used in a home moisture survey, a moisture meter is one of the most important items a home inspector should be absolutely proficient in using.